QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

     Mooring lines connected to a floating wind turbine for ground fixing.

 The connection to the ground is handled differently for floating and fixed-bottom substructures.
 For floating substructures, the anchoring is done via the mooring lines defined with the :code:`MOORELEMENTS` and
 :code:`MOORMEMBERS` keywords.
 These keywords can also be used to define flexible cable elements of the substructure.
-For bottom-fixed substructures, the connection the ground is defined in the :code:`SUBCONSTRAINTS` table.
+For bottom-fixed substructures, the connection to the ground is defined in the :code:`SUBCONSTRAINTS` table.
 It can be either a rigid connection or a connection via a system of non-linear springs and dampers.
 These latter elements are defined with the keywords :code:`NLSPRINGDAMPERS` and optionally :code:`SPRINGDAMPK`.

 :code:`MOORELEMENTS`
  is a table that contains the structural parameters of the flexible cable elements of the substructure such as mooring lines.
 Each row defines one set of parameters and has 6 values.
-These are the mooring element ID number, the mass per length [kg/m], bending stiffness around y or x in [Nm^2], the axial stiffness in [N], a structural (longitudinal) damping coefficient and a hydrodynamic diameter in [m], which is used during buoyancy and Morison force evaluations.
+These are the mooring element ID number, the mass per length [kg/m], bending stiffness around y or x in [Nm^2], the axial stiffness in [N], a structural (longitudinal) damping coefficient and a hydrodynamic diameter in [m], which are used during buoyancy and Morison force evaluations.

  .. code-block:: console
    	:caption: : The MOORELEMENTS table